dburriss/dburriss.github.io/_posts/2017-12-08-an-argument-for-fsharp.md

 ### Leading the pack

 F# has been ahead of the curve in the .NET ecosystem in a lot of ways.
 So many of the great language features since C#'s initial Java clone have been inspired by F#.
-Current **features like generics, `async`/`await`, auto-property initializers, exception filters, expression-bodied function members, and pattern-matching were all in F# first**(or added by the creator of F#).
+Current **features like generics, `async`/`await`, auto-property initializers, exception filters, expression-bodied function members, and pattern-matching were all in F# first**(or [worked on by the creator of F#](https://blogs.msdn.microsoft.com/dsyme/2011/03/15/netc-generics-history-some-photos-from-feb-1999/)).

 ### Shoulders of giants

 Although F# has been leading the charge with Open Source for longer than probably any other Microsoft endeavour, it still has the backing of Microsoft as well as an active OSS community.
 F# was released by Microsoft Research in 2005 and has been on Github since 2010.
 It is lead by the [FSharp Foundation](http://foundation.fsharp.org/) that is dedicated to advancing the language.

+Then there is the actual OSS community.
+There are too many to name individually but some that you will either use or stand out because of their ambition are:

+1. [Ionide](http://ionide.io/) - An IDE plugin for Visual Studio Code and Atom that has been ahead of Visual Studio in supporting F# features, especially with the new `netstandard` stuff
+1. [F# Data](http://fsharp.github.io/FSharp.Data/) - is a useful library for working with data from varied sources
+1. [Suave](https://suave.io/) - An ambitious and full-featured web library and server that provides a functional-first programming model for web development
+1. [Giraffe](https://github.com/dustinmoris/Giraffe) - a micro web framework that wraps the Asp.Net Core functionality for a more functional-first programming model
+1. [MBrace](mbrace.io) - provides a simple programming model that opens up cloud computing in a way that initially seems like magic

+This is far from an exhaustive list.
+The point is there are mature and well supported projects out there because the F# community is dedicated and enthusiastic.
+The FsAdvent Calendar initiative is a great example of this.

 ## Caution

-It would be remiss of me not to leave with a few cautionary points.
+It would be remiss of me not to leave you with a few cautionary points.

 ### Learning curve

 Functional programming, especially with non C like languages can be pretty mind bending when you first start.
 I wish I could find the quote but I think it was one of the JVM functional language designers (Scala or Clojure) who said something like "sacrificing future power and expressiveness for beginner ease of use is one of the worst traps language designers can fall into".
 I like the sentiment but in terms of language popularity it seems to have some unfortunate downsides.
-Those who stick with it are die hard converts because they have realized the power but if most give up the pool of developers always only consists of the very intelligent or very determined.
+However, those who stick with it and start becoming fluent are usually die hard converts because they have realized the usefulness of the paradigm.
+On the other hand if most give up, the pool of developers will mostly consists of the smartest or most determined.

 ### Maturity of the team